About Mark Vaughan, NRA Board of Director

 Because of his extensive training and experience as a law enforcement officer, when an extreme situation came up at work, Mark was able to respond and stop the violent attack at a food facility in Oklahoma.
 Because of his heroism, he received multiple awards of valor and was made NRA’s 2014 Law Enforcement Officer of the Year.

-Actively serving as Vice Chair of NRA’s Education & Training Committee, on NRA Clubs & Association Committee, and NRA’s Law Enforcement Assistance and Education and Training committees, Mark is passionate about defending our second amendment rights.
+Actively serving as Vice Chair of NRA’s Education & Training Committee, on NRA Clubs & Association Committee, and NRA’s Law Enforcement Assistance, Education and Training, and Sport Shooting committees, Mark is passionate about defending our second amendment rights.